 SISTRIX Toolbox dashboards can save you time, improve your workflow, and reduce the possibility that you miss an important event.
 They’re dynamic, include easy-to-interpret charts, are always up-to-date and are not restricted to one domain.
 You can also monitor competitors or sector activity.

 In this tutorial we show you some useful example dashboard configurations.
 We’ll also show you how to add performance indicators from across the Toolbox which will help create a consistent workflow.

 What does a SISTRIX dashboard look like?

 Most elements from the Toolbox can be added to dashboards including elements across different Toolbox modules.
 A example dashboard in desktop view is shown above.
-An example PDF export is linked below.
 Dashboards are also view-able on mobile screens.

 Monitor important index values for a single domain